apache/tvm-rfcs/rfcs/0077-layout-transform-padding.md

 default value for out-of-bounds reads (e.g. texture memory clamping on a GPU).

-### New Primitive - Reorder Loops According to Buffer
+### New Utility - Reorder Loops According to Buffer

 By default in S-TIR, `transform_layout` modifies the underlying layout of a buffer, but does not re-order loops that iterate over the buffer.
+The loop iterators can be re-written using split/fuse/reorder, but doing so requires the user to manually translate the layout transformation into the appropriate sequence of schedule primitives.

-A new S-TIR transformation `Schedule.sequential_buffer_access` should be introduced, which rewrites iteration loops according to the access pattern of a buffer.
+A new utility method `Schedule.sequential_buffer_access` should be introduced, which generates and applies the sequence of split/fuse/reorder schedule primitives such that the loop iterators are rewritten for sequential access of a specific buffer.

 ```python
 # Original function